breitsch2/RudysBigNumbers/README.md

 ## BigInteger, BigDecimal and BigRational for Delphi

-These are implementations of the multi-precision `BigInteger`, `BigDecimal` and `BigRational` types, built from scratch.
+These are implementations of the multi-precision `BigInteger`, `BigDecimal` and `BigRational` types, built from scratch by Rudy Belthuis and now maintained by [TurboPack](https://github.com/TurboPack).

 ## BigInteger